Handwriting as a Metaphor for Relational Understanding

 - Mark Stewart

-Therapy is a multi-faceted interaction.
-At it's heart is a need to connect and be seen.
+Therapy is like an unfolding Origami.
+At the heart of it is a desire to connect and be seen.
 Metaphors can be highly useful in helping people reconceptualize their lived reality.
-Metaphors open doors by making ideas and feelings resonate for us in a deeply personal way.
+Metaphors also open doors by making ideas and feelings resonate for us as a deeply personal breeze enveloping us.

 Handwriting is an interesting metaphor because it involves something uniquely ours.
 It's literally our signature.